maxe23/pandas-challenge/README.md

+use heros of pymoli starter file

 # pandas-challenge
 Pandas

-following is the instructions which we had to follow- use the main heros of pymoli starter and not the copy
+following is the instructions which we had to follow-